actions-marketplace-validations/tls-deploy-actions_alibabacloud-waf/README.md

-# GitHub Action for Aliyun certificate deployment
+# GitHub Action for Aliyun WAF certificate deployment

-Deploy SSL certificate to Aliyun Certificates Service (and use in CDN).
+Deploy SSL certificate to Aliyun WAF.

 # Usage

-> If you need to issue SSL certificates automatically, you can use [my acme.sh action](https://github.com/marketplace/actions/issue-ssl-certificate).
+> If you need to issue SSL certificates automatically, you can use [enroll acme.sh action](https://github.com/marketplace/actions/issue-ssl-certificate).

 This action will deploy your PEM-formatted SSL certificate to Aliyun Certificates Service.
 And then set to use this certificate in CDN (optional).